kprevas/ronin/Server-Configuration.md

   * Several other advanced configuration properties are available to customize caching behavior, log/trace levels, etc.

-## Application modes

-A Ronin application can be run in one of four modes: **development**, **testing**, **staging**, and **production**.
-The application mode is set via a JVM property called `ronin.mode`, which should be set to "dev", "test", "staging", or "prod".

-Changing the application mode has the following effects:

-  * In development mode, logging and tracing levels are set higher by default, and the type system is refreshed on every request.
-(This is slower, but allows you to see some changes without restarting the server.)

-  * In the `db` folder of your Ronin app, there is a folder for each application mode.
-    The folder corresponding to the current application mode will be placed on the application's classpath.
-If you're using RoninDB, you can edit the .dbc files in these folders to use different databases for development, testing, etc.

-  * The current application mode is available to your code at runtime as `Ronin.Mode`.

 Next, we'll learn more about [controllers](Controllers.html).